 Julia Robertson is a multi media artist and entrepreneur living in California where she operates (R)evolve Foods, a Modern- Primal Lifestyle Brand offering online health and wellness education and coaching services.
 Julia earned her MFA in Social Practice from California College of Art.
 Her ventures include Vena Cava Studios, a cooperative art space showcasing local and emerging artists in Portland Oregon, Pinch Me Films Inc. an educational media production company based in California and Revolve Foods LLC promoting health and wellness through online education and one on one coaching.

-Julia currently serves as the Treasurer and Director of the Berkeley Film Foundation, Director of Wild Projects, Chair of The Robertson Foundation for Government and Secretary and Director of the Robertson Family Fund.
+Julia currently serves as the Treasurer and Director of the Berkeley Film Foundation, Director of Wild Projects, and President of The Robertson Foundation for Government.

 Olivia Robertson-Moe is a Program Officer for the Child Protection Unit at Partners of the Americas, where she supports the technical and operational implementation of the Unit’s projects to combat child labor and human trafficking and promote human and labor rights in Colombia, Ecuador, Paraguay, and Mexico.